Ngoguey42/proj08_unix_sh/README.md

 <br><br><br><br><br><br>

 ```
-All my C files strictly observes school's norm, it may often lead to odd or illogical syntaxes.
+All my C files blindly observes school's norm, it may often lead to odd or illogical syntaxes.
 - [ ] Forbiden keywords: for, do, switch, goto.
 - [ ] No more than 25 lines inside a function block.
 - [ ] No more than 80 characters per lines.